Laguna Cartagena National Wildlife Refuge

 The Laguna Cartagena National Wildlife Refuge (Spanish: Refugio de Vida Silvestre de Laguna Cartagena) is a 1043-acre National Wildlife Refuge in Lajas, Puerto Rico.
 It is part of the Caribbean Islands National Wildlife Refuge Complex.

-The present lagoon is a remnant of what was once a large open expanse of water and one of the most important freshwater habitats for migrating waterfowl and aquatic birds in Puerto Rico.
-Due to agricultural practices, about 90 percent of the lagoon is covered with cattail.
+The present lagoon is a remnant of what was once an open expanse of water.
+Historically, the lagoon was one of the most important freshwater habitats for migrating waterfowl and aquatic birds in Puerto Rico.
+Due to agricultural practices, about 90 percent of the lagoon is occluded by cattail.
 Intensive cattle grazing and sugar cane production have greatly altered the original landscape.

-In addition to the lagoon, there are uplands that include pastureland, abandoned sugar cane fields, and 263 acre in the foothills of the Sierra Bermeja.
-These hills, geologically the oldest in the Caribbean, protect native forest with many endemic plant species.
+In addition to the lagoon, there are uplands containing pastureland and abandoned sugar cane fields.
+263 acre of foothills can also be found, belonging to the Sierra Bermeja.
+Said foothills are, geologically, the oldest in the Caribbean and protect native forest with multiple endemic plant species.
 The area is a stopover for neotropical migrants and several species of waterbirds.
 The endangered yellow-shouldered blackbird and peregrine falcon have been reported on the refuge.